 Introduction

-The frequency and number of natural and man-made disasters globally have risen in the last decade.
-An early response is a key to ensuring effective humanitarian aid and saving lives in these situations (Li et al., 2023).
-In February 2023, two earthquakes, measuring 7.8 and 7.6 in magnitude, struck southeastern Turkey’s Kahramanmaraş region.
-An estimated 57,000 people died, making these events the deadliest in modern Turkish history (Hussain et al., 2023).
+In the past decade, there has been a noticeable increase in the frequency of both natural and man-made disasters on a global scale.
+Responding promptly to these crises is of utmost importance in ensuring effective humanitarian aid and saving lives (Li et al., 2023).
+In February 2023, southeastern Turkey's Kahramanmaraş region experienced two powerful earthquakes, measuring 7.8 and 7.6 in magnitude, resulting in an estimated 57,000 fatalities.
+This made these events the deadliest in modern Turkish history (Hussain et al., 2023).

-Nurses, who are essential for hospital operations, clinical and psychological, play a central role in emergency field hospitals (Pourvakhshoori et al., 2017; Segev, 2022).
-Nurses coordinate care and provide on-the-ground solutions for the many problems and challenges that arise, while maintaining safety and constant communication in disaster areas (Richards et al., 2023) and applying the highest ethical standards when caring for disaster victims (Moradi et al., 2020).
-Despite this critical role, gaps in nursing preparedness training exist, leading to insufficient disaster preparedness competence (Labrague et al., 2018; Taskiran & Baykal, 2019), inadequate disaster education and research (Al Harthi et al., 2020), and insufficient measures to prevent long-term harm to nurses’ emotional well-being (Johal & Mounsey, 2017; Mounsey et al., 2016; Segev, 2022).
+Nurses are indispensable for the smooth operation of hospitals, encompassing clinical and psychological aspects, and they play a pivotal role in the context of emergency field hospitals (Pourvakhshoori et al., 2017; Segev, 2022).
+Nurses assume responsibility for coordinating care and providing practical solutions to the myriad challenges that arise in disaster areas.
+They maintain safety standards and ensure continuous communication while upholding the highest ethical principles in caring for disaster victims (Richards et al., 2023; Moradi et al., 2020).
+Despite their critical role, gaps in nursing preparedness training persist, leading to an inadequacy in disaster preparedness competence (Labrague et al., 2018; Taskiran & Baykal, 2019), a lack of emphasis on disaster education and research (Al Harthi et al., 2020), and insufficient measures to mitigate long-term emotional distress among nurses (Johal & Mounsey, 2017; Mounsey et al., 2016; Segev, 2022).

 Since the 1953 Greece earthquake, The Israel Defense Force Medical Corps (IDF-MC) has acquired considerable experience deploying humanitarian delegations and establishing field hospitals in disaster areas (Alpert et al., 2018).
 Between 2010 and 2016, IDF-MC operated six humanitarian hospitals worldwide (Glick et al., 2016).
 The IDF-MC delegation dispatched to Turkey on February 8th, 2023, just 24 hours after the disaster hit, included 58 physicians, 32 nurses, five paramedics, 15 laboratory technicians, imaging personnel, and 23 administrative staff.
-They immediately went to a hospital building near the disaster area and began working with local medical staff (The IDF Medicine Corps, 2023).
+They promptly established operations in a nearby hospital building and initiated collaborative efforts with the local medical staff (The IDF Medicine Corps, 2023).

-Many factors contribute to successfully operating a foreign field hospital, including effective logistical planning, appropriate equipment, adjusting to a foreign environment, and bridging cultural gaps and language barriers (Alpert et al., 2018).
-Collaboration with local and international teams has been found essential for enhancing medical care quality in emergency situations (Bar-On et al., 2013).
-While foreign medical delegations usually establish their field hospitals independently, not using local medical equipment and infrastructures (Naor & Bernardes, 2016), the IDF-MC delegation in Turkey integrated into an existing medical facility.
+Successfully operating a foreign field hospital involves numerous factors, including efficient logistical planning, the use of appropriate equipment, adaptation to a foreign environment, and overcoming cultural and language barriers (Alpert et al., 2018).
+Collaborating with local and international teams is essential for enhancing the quality of medical care in emergency situations (Bar-On et al., 2013).
+While foreign medical delegations often establish independent field hospitals without utilizing local medical equipment and infrastructure (Naor & Bernardes, 2016), the IDF-MC delegation in Turkey integrated into an existing medical facility.

-This study describes and analyzes the challenges the IDF-MC nursing delegation members met in this unique situation and their post-mission insights.
+This study aims to describe and analyze the challenges encountered by members of the IDF-MC nursing delegation in this unique situation, as well as their insights following the mission.

 Study Aim

-This study seeks to describe and analyze the challenges that nurses encountered as part of a humanitarian aid delegation to Turkey following the 2023 earthquakes and to draw applicable lessons from these experiences.
+This study sought to describe and analyze the challenges that nurses encountered as part of a humanitarian aid delegation to Turkey following the 2023 earthquakes.
+The study also aimed to derive valuable lessons from these experiences that can be applied in similar situations.

 Methods